jlmakes/scrollreveal/README.md

 > **Disclaimer:** This is a brand new project and still under active development.
 Please bare in mind that this plug-in will be updated frequently, and that breaking changes are virtually guaranteed in the next couple iterations.

 ##1.
 Installation
-Please download `scrollReveal.js` into your JavaScript folder, and reference it just after the closing `</body>` tag.
+Please download `scrollReveal.js` into your JavaScript folder, and reference it just before the closing `</body>` tag.
 It will automatically instantiate itself ready-to-go when the event `DOMContentReady` fires.

 ```